AnnieGitUrGun/sUASPilotCertificationPresentation/md/whatisdronelicense.md

 <div class="right">

-The FAA Remote Pilot Certificate (a.k.a.
-Drone License) allows operators to fly a UAS for work, business, or non-recreational reasons.
+<span style="font-size:30px;">The FAA Remote Pilot Certificate (a.k.a.
+Drone License) allows operators to fly a UAS for work, business, or non-recreational reasons</span>

 </div>